neoml-lib/neoml/NeoML/docs/en/API/NN/IOLayers/DataLayer.md

 <!-- /TOC -->

-This class implements a layer that serves to input a blob of user data into the neural network.
+This class implements a layer that serves to input a blob of fixed data into the neural network.

 ## Settings